-The main source of income for the Trust is revenue grant funding for individual academies.
 Funding is based largely on pupil numbers, and the key risk moving forward is a reduction in the number of pupils at schools within the Trust.
 It should be noted that the age demographic in East Manchester is likely to result in sustained pupil numbers in the two primaries in the short to medium term.
-The third academy is on a rolling programme to become a 3 form entry by 2021.
+The Briscoe Lane Academy has been on a rolling programme to increase PAN and became a 3 form entry by September 2021.

-Expenditure across the Trust is typical for the education sector with the main area of expenditure being staff cost.
-The Trust had a large expenditure on supply costs due to staff absence and catch up programmes.
-Some supply costs were also strategic as only short term cover was required as opposed to impacting on future budgets.
+Expenditure across the Trust is typical for the education sector with the main area of expenditure being staff costs.
+The Trust had a large expenditure on supply costs due to staff absence, recruitment issues and catch up programmes.
+Some supply costs were also strategic in nature to cover short term vacancies/absences in order to evaluate future long term staffing levels.